 Myth: Mental health problems are very rare.

-Fact: We probably all work with someone who has experienced a mental health problem.
+Fact: We probably all work with someone who has a mental health problem.

-Fact: The only way to get help is to talk – to your family and friends, as well as to health professionals.
+Fact: The only way to get help is to talk to someone you trust, such as your family and friends, as well as to health professionals.

 “Everyone kept saying how excited I must be.
 I would say yes, but inside I felt sick.
 I didn’t feel excited I just felt a bit numb.
 I stopped wanting to do anything or speak to anyone.
 I just wanted to hide away from the world.
 My husband was away and I felt so lonely.
 I told my midwife how I was feeling when I was 16 weeks pregnant.
 She was amazing.
 She listened to me, asked me some questions and talked me through my options.
 I felt like a weight had been lifted off my shoulders.”

 Myth: If you’re not happy during pregnancy or after your baby is born, you are a bad parent.

 Fact: This is not true.
 Many pregnant women and new mums feel ashamed or guilty about feeling low because they think they should be really happy now.
 But the reality is that mental health problems can affect anyone at any time.
 How you feel does not mean you are a bad parent.

 Don’t hide your feelings or suffer in silence.
 You are not alone.
 Tell you partner, family or friends how you feel, as well as your GP and midwife.
 They will help you access the support you need.